This tutorial will help you decide which BCIA certification is right for you in three steps:

 BCIA offers certification in Biofeedback, Neurofeedback, and Pelvic Muscle Dysfunction Biofeedback.

 Biofeedback teaches clients to change their physiological activity to improve health and performance by displaying it to them.
-Applicants who are certified in biofeedback may use brainwave, breathing, heart rate, muscle, sweat gland, and temperature biofeedback in their practice.
+Applicants who are certified in biofeedback may use breathing, heart rate, muscle, sweat gland, and temperature biofeedback in their practice.

 For specific biofeedback certification information, please refer to our brochure.